 💡 Key Insight

-The root cause was cultural, not technical.
-Mike ran his business on handshakes and trust.
+The root cause was cultural, not technical. the owner ran his business on handshakes and trust.
 When an owner asked for a design modification mid-build, the PM would say "sure, we'll work it out."
 The work got done.
 The paperwork didn't.
 And by the time anyone circled back to price the change, the leverage was gone — you can't send a change order for work completed three months ago and expect a clean approval.

 📊 By the Numbers